KQED News StaffKQED News Staff

 Holly Kernan is KQED's Chief Content Officer.
 Kernan's multimedia and multi-platform content portfolio include news, arts, science, television and radio programming, and education.
 At the heart of Kernan's role is ensuring that KQED provides the highest quality and most trusted original production, programming and coverage to audiences on radio, television, online, and mobile and social platforms.
 Holly returned to KQED as Executive Editor, News in 2014 after more than a decade as KALW's news and public affairs director.
 During that time she was the architect of the award-winning Public Interest Reporting Project.
 She built the KALW newsroom from scratch, including a community training program.
 Holly has had a long career as an award-winning journalist, television and radio host, an executive producer and an editor.
 Kernan also launched a journalism-training program at Mills College, where she taught public interest reporting classes.
 Additionally, she taught advanced watchdog and documentary reporting at the University of California at Berkeley Graduate School of Journalism.

-Jessica is the podcast editor at KQED.
+Jessica Placzek is a former senior editor of podcasts at KQED where she served as the editorial lead of the podcast department.
+She worked with shows like MindShift, Rightnowish, Consider This, SOLD OUT, Bay Curious and The Bay.
 She’s also been a reporter and audio producer at KQED, KPFA, and KALW.
-She taught audio to men incarcerated at California State Prison Solano and edited pieces they produced for the Uncuffed podcast through KALW.
-She co-hosted and produced the third season of Raw Material for SFMOMA.
-For more information go to jessicaplaczek.com.
+She taught audio production to men incarcerated at California State Prison Solano and edited pieces they produced for the Uncuffed podcast through KALW.
+In 2018 she co-hosted and produced the third season of Raw Material for SFMOMA.
+In New Orleans she wrote for the Nola Defender.
+Her work has also appeared on Marketplace, All Things Considered, The California Report, and Vice.
+You can find more at jessicaplaczek.com

 Reporter and Producer

-Julia McEvoy is KQED's senior editor, Education and Equity.
-Julia oversees our education coverage which examines the inequities students face in Bay Area and California schools, and reports on what it will take to educate the next generation.
-Julia works in collaboration with KQED's education reporter on daily news and documentary work.
-As a senior leader in the newsroom she works closely across KQED News platforms to set the agenda for deep dive reporting projects, as well as daily news features.
+Julia McEvoy is KQED's Senior Editor, Education Equity.
+Julia heads KQED’s education coverage examining inequities students face in Bay Area and California schools, and reports on what it will take to educate the next generation.
 Julia's editorial work has received a Peabody Award, a Casey Medal for Coverage of Children and Families, several Edward R. Murrow awards, as well as awards from the Public Radio News Directors Inc. and the Society for Professional Journalists.

 Julie Chang is a reporter and producer (and occasional anchor) with the radio and digital teams at KQED.
 Before KQED, she worked at WAMU 88.5 in Washington D.C. and 89.3 KPCC in Los Angeles County.
 Her work has been featured on NPR’s Morning Edition and All Things Considered, Here & Now, the New York Times, and more.
 Julie graduated from UC Berkeley’s Graduate School of Journalism.
 She previously taught English at Pasadena City College, Fullerton College and Cal Poly Pomona.
 Julie earned her M.A. in English from Cal Poly Pomona and her B.A. in English from UCI with a minor in criminology.